The-going/evlproject/content/dovetail/porting/irqflow.md

 ## Fixing up the IRQ chip drivers {#irqchip-fixup}

-We must make sure that the following handlers exported by `irqchip` drivers can operate over the out-of-band context safely:
+We must make sure the following handlers exported by `irqchip` drivers can operate over the out-of-band context safely:

 - `irq_mask()`
 - `irq_ack()`